 For more on Wellington, and to book accomodation, see AA Traveller.

-Reported by Fiona Terry for our AA Directions Winter 2018 issue
+Reported by Fiona Terry for our AA Directions Summer 2018 issue